If you’d like to help support The Real Uganda’s work, but don’t wish to volunteer in Uganda, you can choose to:

 Sponsored 1 man through a university degree, sponsored 15 students through “O” level education

 Purchased over 30 mattresses and blankets for Jim Education Centre in 2006

-Currently support a handicraft program to benefit five local women’s groups, which has jewelry, handbags, and other handicrafts for sale and a t-shirt program that benefits another women’s organization since 2007.
+Currently supports a handicraft program to benefit five local women’s groups, which has jewelry, handbags, and other handicrafts for sale, since 2007.